Science Write Now

 The clinic is a bland, white box overlooking sprawling parklands.
 My specialist has a kind smile and too-white teeth.
 I want to trust him.
 But I also want him to trust me

-‘So, Amelia, what brings you here today?’
+‘So, Bianca, what brings you here today?’

 I give a strained smile and hand over a dossier of journal articles and case studies, including a recently published memoir, Hysteria, by Katerina Bryant.